 - often develop a dependence for different reasons

 - will be affected by drugs differently and be drawn to different drugs

 - have different vulnerabilities and risks related to their dependence.

-It is important that you understand the different ways women and men experience AOD use and what it means for your work with each parent.
+It is important that you understand the different ways women and men experience alcohol and other drugs use and what it means for your work with each parent.